ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 # Lab Demo and Steps

--   First a quick demonstration of the lab by your instructor

-    -   Explaining the steps in this lab
+-   First a quick demonstration of the lab by your instructor, explaining the steps in this lab

--   Then each of you will perform the lab steps
+-   Then each of you will perform them

 -   If you get stuck or have a question, hold up your hand